azizka85/simple_connect/README.md

 # simple_connect
- Using gRPC on the browser and serer, unary and server streaming
+ Using gRPC on the browser and server, unary and server streaming

 # Installation
 - install go compiler